rastringer/Explore-Seattle/README.md

 # nlp-insights

-XXXX uses natural language processing to discern a user's request to help find events and activities in Seattle.
+Explore uses natural language processing to discern a user's request to help find events and activities in Seattle.
 The app draws data from the Eventful, Eventbrite and Meetup website APIs.

 Technology

 Four colleagues wrote the app over a week using the Meteor framework.
-We used the ewall:foundation port for front-end design, and XXXX for testing.
+We used the ewall:foundation port for front-end design, and Velocity for testing.

 Language processing